Triangle IP

 Plus, there is the obvious moral hazard with any vendor that realizes more profit in an aggressive approach.

-For example, attorney may file patents in areas that the patent office rarely rewards with a patent.
+For example, an attorney may file patents in areas that the patent office rarely rewards with a patent.
 Also, they may not invest the time and effort to draft a patent application that will fly through the process.

 Impossible patent odds with very determined effort will quickly zap your legal budget.

 There are tools available to empirically predict the likelihood of allowance for different technologies.
-Triangle IP for instance can predict the likelihood of allowance which will help you know your odds of getting a patent issued.

 So, make sure your attorney understands

-- Why you need a patent (attract funding or exit, licensing revenue, competitor threat, etc)
+• Why you need a patent (attract funding or exit, licensing revenue, competitor threat, etc.)

-- Ask what are the different options to best utilize your budget this year while understanding the costs through completion of the process
+• Ask what the different options are to best utilize your budget this year, while understanding the costs through completion of the process.

-- The competitive landscape for your industry to scale your patent portfolio
+• The competitive landscape for your industry to scale your patent portfolio

-A good attorney would listen to all of the above, ask questions about your business model, review the landscape to find out what your competitors are doing, what kind of patents are they filing, and would then come up with a pragmatic patent strategy to provide the most value for the least cost.
+A good attorney would listen to all of the above, ask questions about your business model, review the landscape to find out what your competitors are doing, what kind of patents they are filing, and then come up with a pragmatic patent strategy to provide the most value for the least cost.

 Find the one who is empathetic to your success.